Camp

 We offer fun and energetic ways for youth grades 1 to 6 to learn about their natural world and explore the outdoors.
 Fall, winter, and spring camps, as well as summer camp, are aligned with Atlanta Public Schools (APS) teacher workdays and school holidays.

 During camp, each day is a new adventure!
-Campers will spend time doing hands-on activities in environmental science, exploring the Atlanta BeltLine Arboretum, playing games, creating art, and biking each day on the Atlanta BetlLine.
+Campers will spend time doing hands-on activities in environmental science, exploring the Atlanta Beltline Arboretum, playing games, creating art, and biking each day on the Atlanta Beltline.
 It’s fun to make new friends and learn about the importance of our urban forest.

 Program Details & Camp Handbook